 Immediately after pouring the water in the barrel you must place the bung that way the steam inside the barrel generates pressure and will be able to help you see if there are any possible leaks.
 You can leave the water inside the barrel for 30 minutes then throw it away, you would need to repeat the process for at least 3 times and make sure that not a lot of time passes by each repetition.
 It is recommended to do this complete process on the same day.

 Finally, you should place water inside your barrel with an estimated 50% of the total capacity of the barrel, that way it is easy to handle.
 You will need to turn the barrel every couple of hours to evenly hydrate it.
+If the leaks persist you can lengthen the time to allow them to seal, but it should not exceed a week without changing the water since it could generate fungus and / or bacteria inside.
+You can find more details about this topic in our blog 10 mistakes when using my wooden barrel.
 After this process is finished you can then remove the water and add your favorite liquor.